snsinahub-org/project-app/README.md

 # project-app

-> A GitHub App built with [Probot](https://github.com/probot/probot) that App that listens to project events This app listens to project events and will change issue lable based on project item status.
+> A GitHub App built with [Probot](https://github.com/probot/probot) that App that listens to project events This app listens to project events and will change issue label based on project item status.

 ## Prerequisites
 - A server/computer which can be accessed via a URL.
   - For development/local test you can use your personal computer and use [smee.io](https://smee.io/) to let github app reaches to your computer
 - To run the app as a nodejs application: node v16+
 - To run this as a docker container: `docker` or `docker desktop` must be installed